hmunfru/fiware-sdc/doc/installation-guide.rst

 -  open jdk 7
 -  PostgreSQL [http://www.postgresql.org/\ ]

-SDC should be installed in a host with 2Gb RAM.
+SDC should be installed in a host with at least 2Gb RAM.

 Installation  (for CentOS)
 ==========================